mdkamran-stack/Devops_interview-question-asked_2025/kubernetes_int_prep.md

 ## Types of scaling in k8s?

-### Horizontal Scaling increase the no of pod replicas running an application. kubernetes creates additional pods to distribute workload.
-Each pod handles a portion of incoming traffic best for stateless App.

-### Vertical scaling increases the cpu mem resources assigned to a single pod it uses when application cant easily be repliacted across multiple pods.
-VPA contineously analyze resource consumption & recommends optimal cpu & mem values it operate in 3 modes.
+Horizontal Pod Autoscaler scales the number of pods based on metrics like CPU or memory usage to handle traffic load.
+Vertical Pod Autoscaler adjusts the CPU and memory resources assigned to a pod based on its usage.
+HPA is mainly used for scaling applications under high traffic, while VPA is used for optimizing resource allocation.

 1 Recommendation Mode : Provide resource recommendations without applying changes.
 2 Auto Mode: Automatically updates resource requests & restart pods.